Telmooo/jpass/docs/dataflow_testing.md

 - **All-defs**
-  - All-defs coverage is achieved as there is at least one def-clear path from every definition of `text`, `length`, and `result` to at least one c-use or p-use of each variable is covered: for example, for `text`, the path of pair id 1, for `length`, the path of pair id 1, and for `result`, the path of pair id 1.
+  - All-defs coverage is achieved as there is at least one def-clear path from every definition of `text`, `length`, and `result` to at least one c-use or p-use of each variable is covered.
+For `text`, the path of pair id 1, for `length`, the path of pair id 1, and for `result`, needs both path with id 1 and id 2.

 - **All-c-uses**
   - `text`